pyorot/sspc/docs/gecko.md

 Compare memory to literal (=, ≠, <, >).
 There is no direct way to compare GRs to literals.

 **CC – On/Off**
-Detect change in if result.
+Detect change in if result between runs.
 Persists state, so use this for codes that toggle things – see [Switch](#Switch) idiom.

 **DE – Assert pointer**
 Checks that a value in the pointer address (PA) is valid.
 Use for safety before dereferencing; see [Pointer](#Pointer) idiom.